-Explore LGBTQ+ histories in the collection in line with Relationship and Sexual Health Education (RSE) at the British Museum through object enquiry, activities and discussion.
+Explore LGBTQ+ histories in the collection in line with Relationship and Sexual Health Education (RHSE) at the British Museum through object enquiry, activities and discussion.

-Working with an artist-educator, these sessions aim to provide RSE in a cross curricular, creative and informative way, using British Museum objects and contemporary issues to generate discussion.
-Workshops are based on the session themes listed below.
+Working with an educator, these sessions aim to provide RSHE in a cross curricular, creative and informative way, using British Museum objects and contemporary issues to generate discussion.
 This session would complement in-school RSHE.
 At the end of the session we invite students to submit anonymous questions which we give back to schools to help teachers shape a student-led RSHE offer.

 To find out more about the LGBTQ+ objects in the British Museum collection explore our video with sex and relationship educator Hannah Witton in conversation with the Youth Collective – a group of 18–24-year-olds working to inspire other young people to engage with the British Museum.

 Our staff have been trained working with the School of Sexuality as critical friends.

 We have a free LGBTQ+ histories trail available to download which KS4 and KS5 students are welcome to use to explore the Museum independently.